oyetkin/iotbuoy/README.md

 Lake Erie Algae Bloom 2019, (Image credit NOAA)

 An open source, low-cost envirnmental buoy designed to monitor the health of lakes, rivers, estuaries and tidal regions with particular emphasis on algae blooms.
 Designed by [Analytical Mechanics Associates](https://www.ama-inc.com/) and the [Virginia Modeling, Analysis & Simulation Center (VMASC)](https://www.odu.edu/vmasc).
 This project is compatible with the [Open Data Cube](https://www.opendatacube.org/), which is an open-source platform that can ingest data from a variety of sensors and has the goal of making environmental monitoring simple and highly accessible.
+An overview of the current progress is posted [here](https://github.com/oyetkin/iotbuoy/blob/main/BuoyPresentation1.pdf)

 # Buoy Specific Hardware Required